 9. Number of Victim Statements Presented at Hearings

 In 2014-2015: 231 presentations at 128 hearings.

 In 2014-2015: 4,173

 11. Number of Decisions Sent from the Decision Registry

 12. Number of Pardons Granted

-Note: Since 1970, more than 450,000 Canadians have received pardons.
-96 percent of these are still in force, indicating that the vast majority of pardon recipients remain crime-free in the community.
+Note: Since 1970, more than 490,000 Canadians have received pardons and record suspensions.
+95 percent of these are still in force, indicating that the vast majority of pardon/record suspension recipients remain crime-free in the community.